 At our 2013 AGM it was felt that the new track needed work ahead of the upcoming open racing season to ensure that it would be in perfect shape for the busy schedule that followed.
 It was decided that it should be left so that it could be reseeded and prepared fully ready for the first open in April, to this effect and to ensure club members could start racing and training their dogs without further breaks it was decided to prepare a second strip of land alongside the existing track to act as a second race track.
-Over two weekends in late January the new ground was cleared of stones and prepared for racing and has now successfully been in use for a season.
+Over two weekends in late January the new ground was cleared of stones and prepared for racing and has now successfully been in use for two seasons.

-To further improve the facilities at the track we have introduced a sand pit finish to our shorter 150 yard training track - this was dug in late January with a two day work party taking place to move the sand into place in the pit over the weekend of the 7th/8th February.
+To further improve the facilities at the track we have introduced sand finishes to both of our tracks - the first was dug in late January 2014 with a two day work party taking place to move the sand into place in the pit over the weekend of the 7th/8th February.
 Our first meeting using the new sand finish took place on the 16th February.
-In September the decision was made to introduce a second sand finish on the longer track and with many kind donations from our members it was put in place in time for our Autumn Open and the final National Championships of 2014.
+In September the same year the decision was made to introduce a second sand finish on the longer track and with many kind donations from our members it was put in place in time for our Autumn Open and the final National Championships of 2014.

 Our aim continues to be to hold more regular meeting for our members and visitors enabling dogs to perform in tip top racing condition for forthcoming Opens and of course, (the cream of the racing calender), the four Championships held each year by the "National Pedigree Whippet Racing Association".

 We welcome all newcomers, please call for further info: Secretary Darcia Gingell 07846 757000/01249 821369, Chairman Dougy Hood 01264 771163 or contact us through this site.